On Juneteenth, one man’s unwavering quest for reparations

 “It’s about putting it out there,” Ray, 54, said Wednesday.

-He ambled back to a folding table, strewn with pens and colorful flyers.
+He ambled back to a folding table, strewn with pens and colorful fliers.

 “People talk about reparations,” Ray said.
 “We’re actually doing it.
 We’re not talking, we’re doing it.
 This is something that we’re putting into action.”